-- .1 General
+.1 General 6.4 Personnel Do

-- 6.2 Clinical Radiation
+.2 Clinical Radiation 6.5 Exposure Lev

-Measurement Programme
+Measurement Programme Dose Rates

-- .3 Portable Survey Instrument
+.3 Portable Survey Instrument

-- 4 Personnel Dosimeters

-- 5.5 Exposure Levels and Dose Rates
+simeters els and

 The isotope 32P does not pose a whole-body an external radiation hazard to healthcare professionals working with the product.
 Being a pure beta-emitting isotope, the radiation is safely shielded using plexiglass, or Perspex of at least 10 mm thickness.
 The typical effective dose rates from the OncoSilTM device containing 250 MBg at reference, as received in the Perspex-lined lead pot, are shown in Table 3 below.